 Location: Hook Island, Whitsunday's, Australia

 It is hard to think back to the rush of adrenaline through my spine when I first came aboard Argo 70 days ago.
-The nervousness of meeting my crew-members, the anxiousness of the journey that lied ahead, and the change that could happen for me as a person.
-Now we have reached the end, the finally, the home stretch, and oh what a journey it has been.
+The nervousness of meeting my crew members, the anxiousness of the journey that lay ahead, and the change that could happen for me as a person.
+Now we have reached the end, and finally, the home stretch, and oh, what a journey it has been.
 Although the ending is within sight, there are still many things that need to be accomplished both on Argo and in the waters of Australia.
 A 50-mile motor from Mackay to the remote Hook Island brought us all that much closer to separation, so each moment must now be cherished from here on out.
-However, despite a rather rigorous morning of 4am crew wake-ups and a full list of class, Mother Nature never fails to disappoint in this part of the world.
+However, despite a rather rigorous morning of 4 am crew wake-ups and a full list of classes, Mother Nature never fails to disappoint in this part of the world.
 A mother Humpback whale and her calf decided to keep us company for a few hours of the day.
-From a distance we could see the mother breaching fully out of the water.
-As the boat drew closer it became apparent that this breaching seemed to be a teaching lesson from mother to baby, for less than 100 yards away, the baby humpback continuously attempted the full breach.
+From a distance, we could see the mother breaching fully out of the water.
+As the boat drew closer, it became apparent that this breaching seemed to be a teaching lesson from mother to baby; for less than 100 yards away, the baby humpback continuously attempted the full breach.
 I have never heard so many “awww’s” and “ooooh’s” from a crowd.
 The day came to a close with a voluntary night dive in the waters of the Whitsundays.
-I have no doubt in my heart that these next 10 days shall be ones to remember.
+I have no doubt in my heart that these next ten days shall be ones to remember.